php-monsters/shaparak/README.md

 ## Support This Project

-Pleas support the package by giving it :star: and contributing to its development.
+Please support the package by giving it :star: and contributing to its development.

 ## Currently supported PSPs: